Fierioziy/ParticleNativeAPI/README.md

 ```

 ### Using particles lists
-Get desired particle list you would like to use and cache it somewhere.
+Get desired particle list from `ParticleNativeAPI` you would like to use and cache it somewhere.

 All particle lists attempt to provide same particle types even if particle
 name was changed or merged with other particle.